softwareconstruction240/softwareconstruction/instruction/syllabus/syllabus.md

 ## TAs

-### TA Office Hours
+### TAs

-As TAs, we are here to help you complete the projects and answer your questions.
+TAs are here to help you complete the projects and answer your questions.
 However, we are often given tasks by your instructor that may be time-sensitive.
 If you come into the TA lab, do not be shy in interrupting us to ask for help.
-However, please understand if we ask you to wait for a moment if we are trying to complete another CS 240 task.
+However, please understand if we ask you to wait for a moment if we are trying to complete another task.

 Also, please understand that even though the TAs have taken the class and passed with very high marks they do not know everything, nor can they explain every bug.
 We will try to help you, but if we do not understand the bug, we might refer you to another TA or the instructor.
 We might even offer suggestions (guesses) on what we would do if we ran into that bug.

 In summary, TAs are here to help but not to hold your hand and take away the learning experience of programming and debugging.
 But when you are stuck, do not hesitate to come in and ask for help.

-When you need help, please join our [help queue](https://help.cs240.click).
-To see when TAs are working, check [here](https://docs.google.com/document/d/12ZrcsQAfVirCuCwzI0TKX_tSPyBOjqB9vDE-sx1n_S0/edit?tab=t.0#heading=h.cp6dfptbk5p3).

-Please go over the TA Help Policies before you come in to ask for help.

-### Schedule Disclaimer

-Please remember that the TAs are students too and have classes of their own.

-They might need to leave 10 minutes before the end of the hour to get to class on time.

-Also, if they are in the labs other than during their posted hours, they're doing homework for other classes.

-### TA Help Policies

-If you would like to get some help from the TA's, please make sure that you have read these policies to ensure that we can help everyone and give you all the help you need.
-Remember that we are "Assistants".
-We are more than willing to assist you as you learn, but we need you to do your part as well.
-Because of this, the help queue has a limit of 3 times per day (except for passing off).

-Students Seeking TA Help Should First:

-- Have read project specifications thoroughly.
-Sometimes this means 3 – 4 times.
-- Be up to date on their reading assignments.
-- Consulting the Java documentation and know what the code you are calling is supposed to do.
-- Work for at least 30 min. on your own.
-- Use the [debugger](../debugging/debugging.md) to step through the code and validate your assumptions.
-- Write your own unit tests to narrow down the reproduction of a problem.
-- Use System.out.println when appropriate to help debug your code.
-- Review and try to understand relative coding examples and lecture slides.
-- Have a well-formed question to ask the TA.
-- Put yourself in a frame of mind to accept new ideas.
-- We will only help students if they get on the queue and come to the TA lab first.
-We will not go to the labs to find you.
-- Do not attempt to pass off with the TA's unless your program already passes all required unit tests.
-- Remember one purpose of this class is for you to learn how to learn.
-If we feel you are not putting forth your full effort or for any other reason we may ask you to return later when you have fulfilled these requirements.

-Email the TAs at cs240ta@cs.byu.edu

 ##  Assignments, Grading and Course Policies